Tutorial | Dataiku apps#

 Configure the application header#

-1. Hover over the title.
-Click the pencil icon, and rename it Export transactions data.
+1. Click the pencil icon next to the title, and rename it Export transactions data.

-Dataiku screenshot of the header of a Dataiku application.
+Dataiku screenshot of the header of a Dataiku app.

 Configure included content#

-Because all of the starting data resides in the actual project (as opposed to an external connection like a database or a bucket in the cloud), we’ll need to include those resources for the application to function.
+In this project, all starting data resides in the actual project (as opposed to an external connection like a database or a bucket in the cloud).
+Accordingly, you’ll need to include those resources for the app to function.

-2. Enable the Export all ‘input’ managed folders data checkbox.
+3. Check the box to Export all ‘input’ managed folders data.

-Dataiku screenshot of the included content tile of a Dataiku application.
+Dataiku screenshot of the included content tile of a Dataiku app.

 Note

-We could also have explicitly selected which datasets or managed folders to include.
+You could also have explicitly selected which datasets or managed folders to include.
+This process is analogous to including additional content in a project bundle.

-Now we can design the functionality of the application by adding tiles of pre-defined actions.
+Now you can design the functionality of the app by adding tiles of pre-defined actions.

 1. At the bottom of the page, click Add Section.